What happens during a treatment session?

 quickly and chronic conditions require more time.

-am happy to print your receipt with the appropriate insurance codes so that you can submit it to your carrier for reimbursement.
+am happy to print your invoice with insurance codes so that you can submit it to your carrier for reimbursement.